steleman/llvm-23.1.1/README.MCMODEL-LARGE.md

 `LLVM_ENABLE_PROJECTS=lld`, `LLVM_TARGETS_TO_BUILD="AArch64;RISCV;X86"`),
 with `llc`, `lld`, `llvm-mc` and the lit tools built but not `clang`.
 The MachO RISCV MC tests also need `llvm-otool` built.

+If you build as `RelWithDebInfo` with GCC, please use `-g0` instead of plain `-g`.
+Plain `-g` creates `.debug_info` relocations that cross over the 2GB limit, and some unittests and libraries fail to link with `ld.bfd`.
+Using `-g0` allows everything to link successfully with GCC and Binutils `ld.bfd`.